 Made with water-only, Ginger-Garlic Paste will last about 2 weeks in the fridge, and at least 6 months in the freezer.

-You can make pretty turmeric rice by first cooking your rice, and then tossing about a ¼ cup of hot cooked rice with ¼ teaspoon of turmeric.
+Serving tip: You can make pretty turmeric rice by first cooking your rice, and then tossing about a ¼ cup of hot cooked rice with ¼ teaspoon of turmeric.
 Once the turmeric is completely mixed throughout the rice, add the yellow rice back into the rest of the rice and toss.
+The result will be a lovely, variegated blend of yellow an white rice.

 Chicken Saag (Indian Spinach Chicken Curry)